 Once the County Court has rendered judgment in favor of the landlord, the landlord may then obtain a Writ of Possession to have the tenants and their belongings removed from the property.

-Preserve your Rights to your Property
+Protect your Rights to your Property

 There are vast differences between Justice Courts and County Courts caused by the introduction of the rules of civil procedure and evidence that are almost nonexistent in Justice Courts.
 It is not unusual for landlords to lose their County Court case due to a simple oversight on their part as a result of being unfamiliar with the rules that govern the County Court.